etrusci-org/destinyspath4/README.md

 ## Dependecies

 - [Python](https://www.python.org/downloads/) version `>= 3.9.2`
 - A terminal to run it.
-The default on any platform should do the trick.
+The default on any platform should do the trick - e.g. xterm, terminator, powershell, cmd, etc.

 **Note**: DP4 was written and tested on Python  `3.9.2`. **Later Python versions could introduce breaking changes**, but usually you're good with installing the latest one.
 You can have multiple Python versions installed at the same time.